StreetStrider/repl.js/README.md

 * `dir` function for navigating objects.

 ### clean environment
-If you do not want anything to be loaded into REPL, pass `--clean` option.
+If you do not want utilities to be loaded into REPL, pass `--clean` option.
 ```sh
 $ repl.js --clean
 ```